3xr-space/assets/README.md

 ## How to use?

-To import a font file, use the following code:
+To import a font file, use the following URL:

 ```
 https://raw.githubusercontent.com/3xr-space/assets/main/fonts/archivo/Archivo-Regular.ttf